So far you’ve seen how to write Linux bash scripts that do the job without user inputs. Today we will continue our series about Linux bash scripting.

 $ ./myscript -op1 -op2 -op3 -op4

-The code check for one of the correct options.
-If you typed one of them, the suitable commands will run.
+The above code checks for one of the correct options.
+If you typed one of them, the suitable commands would run.

 Separate options from parameters

 Sometimes you need to use options and parameters in the same script.
 You have to separate them.
-By doing this, you are telling the bash where are the parameters and where are the options.
+By doing this, you are telling the bash where the parameters are and where the options are.

-The double dash (–) is used to end the options list.
-After the shell sees the double dash, the remaining inputs are treated as parameters and not as options.
+We use the double dash (–) at the end of the options list.
+After the shell sees the double dash, it treats the remaining inputs as parameters and not as options.

 $ ./myscript -a -b -c -- 5 10 15